Super Bowl: Dr Dre and Eminem pack in the hits at half-time show

 That clearly wasn't going to cut it at the biggest US TV event of 2022, and, as a result, this half-time show came complete with expensive cars, a full live band, a swarm of energetic dancers, and an effective set design which let the hip-hop heavyweights weave seamlessly between songs.

-Five adjacent living rooms made up the stage, giving the impression of a different party happening in each one.
+Five adjacent living rooms made up the stage, giving the impression of a different party happening within each one.

 There were doorways connecting the rooms, providing a fluidity which meant the five stars could move between them to collaborate and appear in each other's songs.